Skip to main content

 Operational security

-• · Error monitoring: Sentry.
-Personally identifiable fields are scrubbed before transmission; message bodies and customer email contents are never sent.
+• · Error monitoring: Personally identifiable fields are scrubbed before transmission; message bodies and customer email contents are never sent.

 Incident response

-• · Affected customers will be notified within 72 hours of confirmed incident affecting their data, mirroring the GDPR Article 33 timeline.
+• · Affected customers will be notified within 72 hours of a confirmed incident affecting their data, mirroring the GDPR Article 33 timeline.

 • · Notification goes to the email address of record on the affected account, plus a public post-mortem if the incident is wide-scope.